Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Related work

-Since SMILES is a linear molecular notation of sequential nature, methods for either generating new molecules or learning new molecular embeddings based on Recurrent Neural Networks (RNNs) are also found in the literature \cite{segler2018generating,popova2018deep,xu2017seq2seq}.
-Most generative models in the literature are based on RNN auto-encoders trained on large sets of unlabeled data \cite{elton2019deep}, which constitutes an interesting approach for learning molecular representations given that they capture the graph information encoded throughout the whole SMILES string.
-In this direction, \citet{xu2017seq2seq} proposed \textit{Seq2Seq Fingerprint}, an unsupervised method based on a recurrent auto-encoder built using bidirectional Long-Short Term Memory cells (LSTMs) \cite{hochreiter1997long}. \textit{Seq2Seq Fingerprint} learns directly from SMILES formulas leveraging information from long-term dependencies and sequential relationships between their characters.
-The molecular embeddings are finally obtained by concatenating the hidden states of the BiLSTM RNN encoder.
+Since SMILES is a linear molecular notation of a sequential nature, methods for either generating new molecules or learning new molecular embeddings based on Recurrent Neural Networks (RNNs) are also found in the literature \cite{xu2017seq2seq,segler2018generating,popova2018deep}.
+Most generative models in the literature are based on RNN autoencoders trained on large sets of unlabeled data \cite{elton2019deep}, which constitutes an interesting approach for learning molecular representations.
+In this direction, Xu et al.~\cite{xu2017seq2seq} proposed \textit{Seq2Seq Fingerprint}, an unsupervised method based on a multi-layer RNN autoencoder built using Gated Recurrent Unit cells (GRUs) \cite{Cho2014}. \textit{Seq2Seq Fingerprint} learns directly from SMILES formulas leveraging information from long-term dependencies and sequential relationships between characters.
+The molecular embeddings are finally obtained by concatenating the hidden states of the autoencoder.